kicctoll/OrganizationAPI/README.md

 # Organization API

-This is a project that built on DDD approach and represent managing organizations.
+This is a project that built on DDD approach and represent management of organizations.

 ## Getting Started